kumuluz/kumuluzee-fault-tolerance/README.md

 `@CircuitBreaker`, `@Timeout` and `@Fallback` setting are binded to command. `@Bulkhead` is binded to groups.
 If bulkhead pattern is used on single method, default group key will be set to `<class-name>-<method-name>`.
 It can be overriden with `@GroupKey` annotation.
-If bulkhead patter is applied on class, all methods will be executed within the same bulkhead group key and limitations defined within bulkhead pattern will be applied to all commands within the group.
+If bulkhead pattern is applied on class, all methods will be executed within the same bulkhead group key and limitations defined within bulkhead pattern will be applied to all commands within the group.

 Example of using KumuluzEE Fault Tolerance circuit breaker pattern with bulkhead, timeout and fallback defined: